Planning for a fire-resilient future

 Our Rural Lands Program focuses on limiting sprawling rural development in high-risk wildfire areas and the long-term costs and risks that come with it.
 For example, LandWatch recently prevailed at the Oregon Court of Appeals after challenging a Jefferson County approval of a 142-acre expansion of the Crooked River Ranch community.
 LandWatch’s work was rooted in concern about water availability, rangeland protection, and increased threat from wildfire.
 These concerns were validated last summer, when the Alder Springs fire led to a chaotic evacuation of Crooked River Ranch, straining the community’s limited evacuation routes.

 Our Cities & Towns Program works to promote new growth and development within our existing communities in ways that are compact, connected, and safer from wildfire—paired with infrastructure and design that support resilience.
+Well-designed urban areas are inherently safer from fire due to closer proximity to emergency services and faster response times.

 At the state level, our team has been hard at work advocating for legislative solutions to fund community resilience hubs, invest in mitigation, response, and recovery frameworks like SB 1551, and expand rigorous, science-based approaches to analyzing wildfire risks to communities.